Introduction to Zero Downtime Migration

 -

-Target: This cluster is the new environment to which you want to migrate client applications and data with zero downtime.
+Target: This cluster is the new environment to which you want to migrate client applications and data.

 For additional terms, see the glossary.